-The Group only transacts with regulated institutions on normal market terms which are trade date plus one to three days.
+The Group only transacts with regulated institutions on normal market terms which are trade date plus one to threedays.
 The levels of amounts outstanding from brokers are regularly reviewed by the management.
-The duration of credit risk associated with the investment transactions is the period between the date the transaction took place, the trade date and the date the stock and cash are transferred, the settlement date.
+The duration credit risk associated with the investment transactions is the period between the date the transaction took place, thetrade date and the date the stock and cash are transferred, the settlement date.
 The level of risk during the period is the difference between the value of the original transaction and its replacement with a new transaction.
-The Group is mainly exposed to credit risk in respect of its investments subject to credit risk (mainly CLOs) of USD 83.8m (2013: USD 93.5m).
-The Group's maximum credit risk exposure at 31 December 2014 is as follows:
+The Group is mainly exposed to credit risk in respect of its fixed income investments (mainly CLOs) of USD72.6m (2014: USD 83.8m).
+The Group's maximum credit risk exposure at 31 December 2015 is as follows:

-2014 US \$000 2013 US \$000
+2015 US \$000 2014 US \$000

 Financial assets:

 Loans and receivables:

-Trade and other receivables 19,768 2,072
+Trade and other receivables 3,090 19,768

-Cash at bank 3,807 4,150
+● Cash at bank 25,770 3,807

-23,575 6,222
+28,860 23,575

-Available-for-sale financial assets 82,217 91,880
+101,461 108,540

-Financial assets at fair value through profit or loss 1,623 1,609
+Derivatives - 1,125

-Investments in associate and joint venture - 5,524
+Investments in associate and joint venture -

-Derivatives 1,125
+Financial assets at fair value through profit or loss 6,655 1,623

-108,540 105,235
+Available-for-sale financial assets 65,946 82,217